 Washington Nationals vs. Philadelphia Phillies

-The Washington Nationals and the Philadelphia Phillies face off on Friday in Washington in game one of the NL East series.
-The Nationals are -170 favorites over the Phillies with an over/under run total set at 7.
+The Washington Nationals and Philadelphia Phillies meet on Saturday for game two of their weekend series.
+The Phillies are -150 favorites over the Nationals with an over/under run total set at 9.